Saints Row IV: Reception

-The game received generally positive reviews, according to video game review aggregator Metacritic.
+The game received generally positive reviews on PC, PlayStation 3, PlayStation 4, and Xbox 360 according to video game review aggregator website Metacritic.
+On Xbox One and Nintendo Switch, it received mixed reviews.
 Reviewers praised its over-the-top humor and character customization options, and criticized its lack of challenge.
 Several also commented on its "even-handed treatment" of gender, particularly female characters, and spotlighted hacker and former FBI agent Kinzie Kensington's character performance.
 Saints Row IV sold over one million copies in its first week, and as of 2013, Volition has not released total sales figures.

 Polygon's Danielle Riendeau described Saints Row IV as "big, goofy, and self-referential fun" and thought that the game accomplished what it set out to be: "an outrageous exercise in player power fantasy".
 She also praised the game's degree of freedom around character identity, its "dumb and lovable" narrative, and its transitions between varied sequences.
 Riendeau wrote that Volition "trimmed the fat" from previous games, and that their addition of superpowers "blew the constraints off a genre already known for player freedom".
 She considered the story funny and "as obvious as can be", but found its characters "well-realized".
 Riendeau particularly praised the game's "treatment of gender"—bold female characters who could pursue same-sex relationships or even switch their gender mid-game, and were not treated differently for being female—but found the game's continued association between women and sex workers "problematic" and a "vestige from the series' roots as a juvenile crime drama".